Stencyl/stencylpedia/block-reference/flow/advanced.md

 ![do-platform-block](http://static.stencyl.com/pedia2/blocks/flow/flow_advanced/DoPlatform.png)

 Include the wrapped blocks only on the specified platform.
-On other platforms, the wrapped blocks will not exist at all.
+On other platforms, the wrapped blocks will not exist at all.<br/>
 Choices: [Flash, HTML5, Desktop, iOS, Android, Web, Mobile, Windows, Mac, Linux]

 ```